brandynwilliams/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch allows you to add nested routes to your application that you can change a single parameter in the url without having to change the whole thing.

 1. How would you explain form validation to someone who has never programmed before?

+It ensures quality of data.
+It makes sure a user is actually typing in a password in the password field or an email when they are asked.
+If they do not the form will spit an error.

 1. In 1-2 sentences, define end to end testing.

+End to end tests focus on UI and mimic how a user might interact with an app, simulating actualy events like button clicks, scrolls, form submits and so on.

 ## Instructions